ynusinovich/machine-learning-zoomcamp-dtc-2/README.md

 ## Run Predictions in Terminal
 1. python3 inference.py --data '{"url": "https://image.cnbcfm.com/api/v1/image/106467352-1585602933667virus-medical-flu-mask-health-protection-woman-young-outdoor-sick-pollution-protective-danger-face_t20_o07dbe.jpg"}'
 - You can modify the input image URL in the command above.
+- If you would like to visualize the box coordinates that are returned, try running check_inference_box.ipynb, but don't forget to modify the box coordinates and image URL accordingly.
+- Please note, the code returns the coordinates of the box in the resized image.
+If you prefer to return the coordinates in the original image, please modify the code accordingly.

 ## Run App in Terminal
 1. python3 inference_app.py